lightalkmst/green_curry/README.md

 L: lists (arrays)
 note: lists are assumed to be dense, meaning all data is contiguous.

-M: maps (objects)
+D: dictionaries (objects)

 S: strings

 ## globalize
-This method can be called to pull the included submodules into the top-level to obviate the need for fully-qualifying the asset
+This method can be called to pull the included submodules into global scope to obviate the need for fully-qualifying each resource
 All examples on this page will assume this has already been called

     var green_curry = require ('green_curry')